jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 ### Write integration tests

 The old 3.0.1 version of the Alfresco Maven SDK will automatically run integration tests when `mvn install` runs.
-In SDK 4.0 you must first start up the Docker containers, then run `./run.sh test`.
+In SDK 4.0 and higher you must first start up the Docker containers, then run `./run.sh test`.

 If you're a TDD (Test-Driven Development) kind of person you could add a test for the to-be-developed behavior.
 For now, I'll just create a test to make sure